Most probable paths for developed processes: Examples

+We consider the developed most probable paths of this process.
+Recall that we are using the symbol $\Sigma: T_{\gamma_t}M \to T_{\gamma_t}M$ for its parallel transport along $\gamma_t$ as well.
+By Remark~\ref{re:NoSingular}, there are no singular curves, and any dMPP is the solution of

-We can now consider a sub-Riemannian analogue, where we consider the equation \eqref{AnisBM} for a connection $\nabla$ that is compatible with $(E,g)$.
+These are exactly the equations found earlier in \cite{grongMostProbablePaths2022}.
+We can also consider a sub-Riemannian analogue.
+We look at \eqref{AnisBM} for a connection $\nabla$ that is compatible with a sub-Riemannian structure $(E,g)$ and with $u = 0$.
 Equations for the most probable path for non-singular curves are given by

+If either condition (I) or (II) in Section~\ref{sec:OptimalControl} is satisfied so that $\chi_t =0$, then the above equations reduce to the equations for non-singular geodesics in sub-Riemannian manifolds \cite{godoy2017riemannian}.